kmpm/sublime-qvs/readme.md

 This is a QlikView script syntax package for the wonderful text editor Sublime Text.

+Since Textmate packages can be used in Sublime Text it will probably work the other way as well but it haven't been tested.

 ## Installation
 Even though this could techincally be used in Linux+Mac as well I see really no big use for it.